Students seek scientific solutions

 Sponsoring science and technology fairs throughout New Zealand is part of NIWA’s long-term commitment to enhancing science and technology for young New Zealanders.

-The NIWA Auckland Science and Technology Fair is open to the public on Friday from 6pm to 8pm and on Saturday from 10am to 5pm.
+The NIWA Wellington Science and Technology Fair is open to the public on Friday from midday to 5pm and on Saturday from 9am to noon.